robmadole/jig/docs/source/pluginapi.rst

 * pre-commit
 * config.cfg

-The :file:`pre-commit` is a shell script, written in any language you choose.
+The :file:`pre-commit` is your script and :file:`config.cfg` contains info about your plugin.

 It will recieve JSON data through the ``stdin`` stream.
 It's expected to write to ``stdout`` if it has anything to say.
 A plugin doesn't have to write anything.